 Total final cost: ball park of approximately $750,000 including land, construction, sponsor donations, architect fees, and site work.
 But what a great house!
 2340 sf inside, 2 bedrooms, 2.5 bathrooms, pulled together by 1,500 square feet of decks and upwards of 80 windows.
 Wieler finished construction after firing the original contractor, Mount Vernon Homes, Inc., very close to completion.
 Just seven months later, in November 2005, Wieler put the home on the market.
 It finally sold in 2009, for much less than construction cost, to Sha Chang and Alfred Kleinhammes.
 Sources include Nathan Wieler, Wieler, Washington Post, Archinect, New York Times.
 Sold in 2017 to Tracy L. and Eric R. Zothner.

 2006 - The Eduardo Aversano and Eunice Polido House, 1017 Starfield Circle, Hillsborough NC.
 Designed by John Hartley.
-Sold in 2010 to Diana K. and Herman Robinson III.
+Sold in 2010 to Diana K. and Herman Robinson, III.

 2009 - The Philip and Susan Lozier House, 525 Walnut Hill Drive, Hillsborough NC.
-Designed by architect Philip Lozier.
+Designed by Philip Lozier.
 Built by Spyglass Building Company.

 2013 - The Christopher D. Ehrenfield House, 13132 Morehead, Chapel Hill NC.
 Designed by David Ripperton.
-Located in Governors Club, gated community.
+Located in Governors Club, a gated community.
 Sold to Ralph and Carol Disibio.
 Sold in 2018 to Robert D. Yox and Rina Sarkar.
 Featured on Love It or List It.